 Why test your product with us?

 1) New technology is encouraging individuals to increasingly take personal responsibility for monitoring their health.

 Websites, apps and wearables are promising tools for engaging people in the prevention, detection,

 and management of cancer, and other chronic diseases.
 As this technology continues to proliferate, many authorities remain cautious about the how well the thousands of apps currently available really work.
 Many claim to improve health and wellness, but don’t have much evidence to prove their claim.

 2) This Centre will test new technology generating data to substantiate a product’s claim as well as meeting safety and regulatory standards.

 To be of value, your website, app or wearable has to be safe for users, perform well and induce behaviour change in your consumer.
 Research is needed to assess when, where, and for whom apps and wearables and their systems are efficacious.
-See our prevention and early detection project pages for our previous research projects conducted by researchers within the QUT Improving Health Outcomes for People group.

 3) This Centre is a partnership between the Queensland University of Technology and Q-Pharm delivering scientific services grounded in academic rigor and expert advice to emerging industries.
 As the tested products become evidence-base and enter the market, they will assist the Queensland community to improve health outcomes.